Being the Book Lady (a bit of Christmas in the hurricane)

 He nodded gravely.

 About an hour later there was a knock at my front door.
-Two teenage boys with too big pants and too small bicycles.
+Two teenage boys with oversized pants and undersized bicycles.

 “Are you the book lady?”